 SECTION 5.
 VACANCIES

-Vacancies in th officers of the Board shall be filled in accordance with Article VI, Section 3.
-Vacancies in the chairmanships of committees will be filled by the President.
+Vacancies in the officers of the Board shall be filled in accordance with Article VI, Section 3.
+Vacancies in the chairmanships of committees will be filled/appointed by the President.

 ARTICLE VI.
 OFFCIERS

 SECTION 1.

 The officers of the organization shall be President, First Vice-President, Second Vice-President, Secretary, Treasurer, Librarian, Newsletter Editor, and such officers as the Board may authorize from time to time.